Yoga is for everyone.

 practice this ancient art...

-This Course is open for all levels of yoga practitioners who want to understand the science of pranayama and practice this ancient art.
+In the first place, this Course is open for all levels of yoga practitioners who want to understand the science of pranayama and practice this ancient art.
 The course will elaborate the:

 - Understand cleansing techniques to clear impurities from body mind complex